Amud Stream Nature Reserve in Northern Israel offers stunning nature hikes with a lot of vegetation, lovely ponds, and history. Let’s begin exploring!

 Amud Stream Nature Reserve has a campsite with various amenities like solar lighting, a drinking fountain, bonfire areas, picnic tables, and restrooms.
 But there are no showers.
 You can find additional information here.

-As I mentioned above, we started with the red trail.
+As I mentioned, we started with the red trail.

 Fauna